Representatives of the board celebrated the installation, but highlighted challenges in obtaining budgetary resources.

 The Management Committee of the National Policy for Quilombola Territorial and Environmental Management (CG - PNGTAQ) was installed last Tuesday (25/2).
 The inauguration of the committee came with a delay of one year and three months after the institution of politicsin November 2023.

 According to the initial forecast, 90 days later the edict with the criteria and procedures for quilombola organizations that wished to join the body.
-However, this only happened in October 2024.
-The result, with the list of names of the entities and representatives now sworn in, was published in the Official Gazette only on January 28th of this year (see the table below).
+However, this only happened in October 2024. result, with the list of names of the entities and representatives now sworn in, was published in the Official Gazette only on January 28th of this year (see the table below).

 PNGTAQ is essential to strengthen and protect quilombola territories, which are spaces of resistance for these communities, essential for their existence and quality of life, and also of great importance for the conservation of sociobiodiversity (learn more below).
-The committee is responsible for planning, coordinating, articulating, monitoring and evaluating the implementation of the policy, in accordance with the Decree 11.786 / 2023, which instituted it.
+The committee is responsible for planning, coordinating, articulating, monitoring and evaluating the implementation of the policy, in accordance with the Decree 11.786 / 2023, which established it.

-“There is a difficulty in synchronizing the times provided for in the regulations with the real conditions of carrying out things in everyday life, even because the team that deals with this issue also deals with so many other issues”, explains Ronaldo dos Santos, national secretary of Policies for Quilombolas, Traditional Peoples and Communities of African Origin, Peoples of Terreiros and Gypsies of the Ministry of Racial Equality (MIR).
+"There is a difficulty in synchronizing the times provided for in the regulations with the real conditions of carrying out things in everyday life, even because the team that deals with this topic also deals with so many other issues," explains Ronaldo dos Santos, national secretary of Policies for Quilombolas, Traditional Peoples and Communities of African Origin, Peoples of Terreiros and Gypsies of the Ministry of Racial Equality (MIR).

 Budget challenge